Samkth123/KTH-md/CC.md

 ### How to tie together

+(product launch frame)
-EX: An engineering firm just developed a sensor that predicts mechanical problems in cars following a
+EX: An engineering firm just developed a sensor that predicts mechanical problems in cars following a series of driving data.
+Should they launch it?